UMMS-Biocore/bootcamp/session8/session8.md

 <img src="images/umibarcode.png" width="1000">

 Throughout session 8 and 9, we will be using an example sample of peripheral blood mononuclear cells with a mix of T-cells, NK-cells as well as monocytes and platelets.
 This sample has around 1200 cells that we will process, filter and analyze.
+Here are more example sequencing reads and samples from 10X Genomics: https://www.10xgenomics.com/resources/datasets

 <img src="images/PBMCexample.png" width="900">